How to define your power drive system for maximum Uptime?

 - The daily revenue at stake.

-- The possible savings over total life time of the machine.
+- The possible savings over total life time of the machine.(efficiency; availability)

-For small power drive systems used in critical process equipment, the availability can often be enhanced by a redundant system.
-High power applications are often driven by Medium Voltage drives and a redundant Medium Voltage drive is often economically not viable.
-By consequence, the reliability and the availability of the MV-drive will be major priorities for our mission-critical machines.
+The critical machine, with its typical machine specifications, should be considered as part of the production process.
+We should also factor in the power drive system, which is after all providing the energy to drive the machine (see diagram on top of this page).For small power drive systems used in critical process equipment, the availability can often be enhanced by a redundant system of variable frequency drive and associated AC-motor.
+High power applications are often driven by Medium Voltage drives and a redundant Medium Voltage variable frequency drive vfd is often economically not viable.
+By consequence, the reliability and the availability of the MV-drive will be major priorities for your mission-critical machines.

-RAMS and interactions of the power drive system
+Interactions of the power drive system

 For now, let’s not get into typical terms used in reliability such as MBTF, MTTR, availability percentage, yet.